pcabrales/ppw/README.md

 - Other files, including the tumor mask and the patient CT.

 ### Step 3: Train and/or Test the Deep Learning Model 🤖
-Run the main script, changing the `USER-DEFINED PROTOTWIN-PET PARAMETERS` inside the script as needed:
+Run the main script, changing the `USER-DEFINED PROTOTWIN-PET PARAMETERS` inside the script as needed.
+To train the model, set `train_model_flag = True`.
+To test the model, set it to `False`.
 - For the fit correction approach (see introduction for details):
 ```bash
 python src/run_model_fit_correction.py